Database Rollback Strategies

 Why Rollback Planning Matters

-Without a plan, a failed migration becomes an extended outage while the team scrambles to figure out what to do.
+Production migrations fail more often than teams expect.
+Constraint violations, lock timeouts, data conversion errors, and unexpected database state all cause deployments to not go as planned.
+Without a plan, a failed migration becomes an extended outage while the team figures out what to do next.
 Someone opens a query window, someone else checks the backup schedule, and a third person starts writing a reversal script from scratch.
 Meanwhile, the application is down or behaving unpredictably.

 Fix Forward vs Roll Back